 In line with its main objective of ensuring safety, the MDR also extends its language requirements for medical devices to field safety notices (FSNs).
 The device manufacturer (or their representative) must provide users with critical communications about the device malfunction in an official EU language(s) determined by the Member State where the field safety corrective action (FSCA) is taken.

 In addition to the language requirements for the information intended for the user discussed above, the MDR also specifies language requirements for other documents, such as the EU declaration of conformity and technical documentation.
 These are intended for competent authorities, notified bodies, or other regulatory entities.
 These requirements are set out in Article 10(14), Article 11(3)(d), Article 19(1), Article 41, Article 52(12), Article 56(1), and Article 73(5).
 However, they are beyond the scope of this article.

-In our next article, we’ll discuss the practical implications of the language requirements for medical devices under the MDR across the EU market, and which languages are accepted in individual EU Member States in response to these requirements.
+In our next article, we will discuss the practical implications of the language requirements for medical devices under the MDR across the EU market, and which languages are accepted in individual EU Member States in response to these requirements.

 1 Fitch Solutions, 2019, Worldwide Medical Devices Market Factbook